Digital-Identity-Labs/indiid-policies/terms.md

 * will not make twee videos advertising Indiid.net and won't use stock photos of improbable models.
 * thank you for reading this.

-Questions about these terms should be sent to info@digitalidentitylabs.com